 For compute clusters, you may want to use different IP address settings (for example, 192.168.250.0/24 with VLAN 250).
 This would depend on how the physical network is designed, and likely won't be the case in small deployments.

-Configuring VXLAN results in the creation of a new distributed port group in the specified vSphere Distributed Switch.
+Configuring VXLAN results in the creation of new distributed port groups.